VictorTagayun/NXP_DC-DC_IoT_Dashboard/readme.md

-# Planning to make a dash board for NXP D-MSPS
+# Planning to make a dash board for NXP D-SMPS